artisansdk/ratelimiter/readme.md

 via the middleware.
 A resolver is any class that implements the `ArtisandSdk\RateLimiter\Contracts\Resolver` interface.
 The returned values could be anything statically returned or dynamically resolved from the request and other services available to the class.
-The only resolved vlaue that cannot be overwritten is the key which is used as the signature that identifies the unique request.
+The only resolved value that cannot be overwritten is the key which is used as the signature that identifies the unique request.
 This signature is the key used to cache the Leaky Bucket.
 No two users would have the same bucket and no two routes would likewise use the same bucket because the keys